NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * The recommended Vcc power supply and logic level is 5v, with most newer MCUs restricted to 3.3v.
   * There are many devices that are 3.3v only and not 5v tolerant.
 Check your IC's datasheet for details.
-* Devices that do not have the same logic level voltage as the MCU will need a level converter (or similar), bi-directional particularly on any fast data lines, in order to operate together (unless capable of doing so without such).
-  * 5v analog sensor signal data lines, for example, will need level converted in order to connect to a 3.3v MCU, as the pins will not be 5v tolerant (this includes `AREF`).
+* 5v device output pins that interface with any 3.3v device input pins that are not 5v tolerant (such as a 5v AVR interfacing with a 3.3v-only [serial ESP-AT WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/), or a 3.3v MCU interfacing with a 5v analog sensor), will require a bi-directional logic level converter/shifter to use, especially for any high-speed digital data transfer lines.
-  * Alternatively, using a 10kΩ resistor can often times be enough to 'convert' 5v to 3.3v, but the correct way is to use a 1kΩ resistor and a 2kΩ resistor (or any size with a 1:2 ratio) in a [simple voltage divider circuit](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/).
+  * Alternatively, using a 10kΩ resistor can often times be enough to 'convert' 5v to 3.3v, but the correct way is to utilize a 1kΩ resistor and a 2kΩ resistor (or any size with a 1:2 ratio) in a [simple voltage divider circuit](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/).
-* OneWire sensor's logic level voltage is the same as their Vcc supply voltage.
+* OneWire sensor's logic level voltage is typically the same as their Vcc supply voltage.
 Most of the time this isn't an issue, but some (such as CO2 sensors) may require 5v Vcc supply power and thus need their data line converted in order to connect to a 3.3v MCU.

 ### Serial UART

 Serial UART uses individual communication lines for each device, with the receive `RX` pin of one being the transmit `TX` pin of the other - thus having to "flip wires" when connecting.
 However, devices can always be active and never have to share their access.
 UART runs at low to mid kHz speeds and is useful for simple device control, albeit somewhat clumsy at times.

-* When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` lines.
+* When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` pins.
-  * 5v devices interacting with 3.3v devices that are not 5v tolerant (such as [serial ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) will require a bi-directional logic level converter/shifter to utilize.
-    * Alternatively, hack a single 10kΩ resistor ([but preferably two of any 1:2 ratio](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/)) between the 5v module's TX pin and 3.3v module's RX pin.
+* Always ensure that the data output pins and data input pins have compatible voltages.

 Serial UART Devices Supported: Bluetooth-AT modules, ESP-AT WiFi modules, NMEA-AT GPS modules